yangxuntu/vrd/README.md

 ```bash
 pip install easydict
 ```
+# Training and Testing Vtranse

-# 1. Download dataset (VRD dataset is used as example)
+## 1. Download dataset (VRD dataset is used as example)
 a).
 Download the dataset form https://share.weiyun.com/5skGi9N, and the file is named as 'sg_dataset.zip'.

 b).
 Use the following commend to unzip the downloaded data: